dmhefel/Jokeset-Annotation/README.md

 # Jokeset-Annotation

 Current Goals:
+Before Friday:

-Tag the sample dataset and compare results.
+Tag the sample dataset based on the annotation guidelines so we can compare results.